gerardnico/git-x/README.md

-# Multi-Repo Git Plugins
+# Git All Plugins

 ## About

-`Multi Git` is:
+`Git All` is:
-* a Git Wrapper
+* a Git Wrapper that supports one command against multiple repositories.
 * and a series of Git Plugins command

-that supports multiple repositories.

 ## Command List